Life As a Respiratory Therapist

 - Respiratory Therapist (RT)

-In 2016, there was an estimated number of 130,200 jobs in the United States for Respiratory Therapist.
+In the United States, there were 130,200 jobs for Respiratory Therapist in 2016.
 New jobs are being produced at a rate of 23.3% which is above the national average.
 The Bureau of Labor Statistics predicts 30,400 new jobs for Respiratory Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 9,800 job openings in this field each year.
+There will be an estimated 9,800 positions for Respiratory Therapist per year.

 The states with the most job growth for Respiratory Therapist are Utah, Idaho, and Arizona.
 Watch out if you plan on working in Rhode Island, Maryland, or Nebraska.
 These states have the worst job growth for this type of profession.